| See the sidebar: “Sharpening What You Want” |

 An image loses sharpness not only in the scanning process but also in the output process.
 Halftones (almost anything on a printing press) and dithered graphics (such as those printed on ink-jet printers) are the worst offenders.
 But even continuous-tone devices such as film recorders and dye-sublimation printers reduce sharpness.

-solve the problem of blurry scans by scanning at a higher resolution.
-And while there’s no way to bring an out-of-focus original back into focus, even a blurred original (such as a fast-moving subject) needs sharpening so it won’t be blurred
+Remember: You cannot solve the problem of blurry scans by scanning at a higher resolution.
+And while there’s no way to bring an out-of-focus original back into focus, even a blurred original (such as a fast-moving subject) needs sharpening so it won’t be blurred and soft.

 To counteract the blurries in both the input and output stages, you need to sharpen your images.
 When it comes to sharpening, the key tool is Adobe Photoshop’s Unsharp Mask filter, the master at making your images crisper (despite its counterintuitive name).